cmcantalupo/geopm-legacy-branches/CONTRIBUTING.rst

 https://github.com/geopm/geopm/pulls

-and the link to the results of the unit testing can be found under the actions tab on the GEOPM GitHub webpage:
+The link to the results of the unit testing can be found under the actions tab on the GEOPM GitHub webpage:

 https://github.com/geopm/geopm/actions